deisygysi/EVOP_2019/docs/01_Descriptive.md

 ```
 ## [1] 45
 ```
 **Interpretation**: The difference (or the range) among the ages in our study was 45 years.

 ### Interquartile range (IQR)
 Is the difference between the third and the first quartiles.
 It's used to read and draw the boxplots.
+When dealing with non-symmetrical variables, it is also used to describe its dispersion, instead of using the standard deviation.

-On R we can use the function IQR()
+On R we can use the function `IQR()`

 ```r
 IQR(data$Age_death)